Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

 \subsection{Design}

-We conducted identical résumé audits in 2016 and 2017.\footnote{See the web appendix for additional details regarding the experimental design, construction of résumés, and selection of jobs.} The audits ran from April through July in each year.
-Using a large online job search board, we submitted randomly generated résumés to job advertisements drawn at random from a bank of postings compiled by our research team.
-Employer responses were monitored through dedicated email and voice accounts to identify callbacks.\footnote{The experiment was reviewed by the Institutional Review Boards at Auburn University and the University of Wisconsin--La Crosse.
-Both ruled that the experiment did not constitute human subjects research, but an agreement was reached to maintain the anonymity of the organizations that were audited as well as those represented on the fictitious résumés (e.g., universities, firms associated with internship, work, and volunteer experiences).}
+We conducted identical r\'{e}sum\'{e} audits in 2016 and 2017.
+The audits ran from April through July in each year.
+Using a large online job search board, we submitted randomly generated r\'{e}sum\'{e}s to job advertisements randomly drawn from a bank of postings compiled by our research team.
+We monitored employer responses through dedicated email and voice accounts to record callbacks.\footnote{The experiment was reviewed by the Institutional Review Boards at Auburn University and the University of Wisconsin--La Crosse.
+Both ruled that the experiment did not constitute human subjects research, although we agreed to maintain the anonymity of the audited organizations and the institutions and employers named on the fictitious r\'{e}sum\'{e}s (e.g., universities and firms associated with internship, work, and volunteer experiences).}

-The job bank includes advertisements from six categories: account executive, banking, customer service, finance, insurance, and marketing.
-These categories were selected because they generate a large and consistent flow of postings suitable for an audit study of entry-level labor markets.
-Ads requiring extensive prior experience, specialized credentials, or occupational licenses were excluded.
-Because the fictitious applicants represent new college graduates, the résumés primarily reflect internship and part-time experience during college.
-Restricting the job bank to positions compatible with this profile avoids additional design complexity associated with licensing requirements and other specialized qualifications that vary across states.
+The job bank covers six categories, including account executive, banking, customer service, finance, insurance, and marketing.
+We selected these categories because they generated a large and consistent flow of postings suitable for an audit study of entry-level labor markets.
+We excluded advertisements requiring extensive prior experience, specialized credentials, or possession of an occupational license.\footnote{A text audit of the archived advertisements flagged about 4 percent of advertisements (406 of 9,220) whose language could be interpreted as an in-hand license requirement.
+The flag is deliberately over-inclusive: it captures any advertisement titled \enquote{licensed}, a current license described as a plus, or prospective requirements sponsored by the employer after hire (a Series 7, for example, which a new graduate cannot hold without a sponsoring firm).
+The mean callback rate for these advertisements is roughly half the sample mean.
+Any screen they embed operates at the advertisement level and applies to all applicants equally.
+As a conservative check, excluding them leaves the screening results in Section \ref{section:screening} slightly stronger (Table \ref{table:screening-robustness}).} Because the fictitious applicants represent new college graduates, the r\'{e}sum\'{e}s primarily reflect internships and part-time employment during college.
+Restricting the job bank to positions compatible with this profile avoids design complications arising from licensing requirements and other specialized qualifications that vary across states.